qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 Immersive Portals mod deeply changes game mechanics and eliminated a lot of vanilla restrictions, so it may be incompatible with some mods in these ways:

-**The mod that's based on the fact that only one dimension is loaded on client may be incompatible with ImmPtl. **
+**The mod that's developed based on the fact that only one dimension is loaded on client may be incompatible with ImmPtl.**

 The latest version of ImmPtl does not change the player's dimension, so the mod can compare the `Level` with `player.level()` to know whether it's rendering or ticking the dimension that the player is not in.